wapdat/data-sanitiser/README.md

 ## Use Cases

-* Sanitising data before you feed it in to a ML model
+* Sanitising training data before you feed it in to a Machine Learning model
 * Sanitising data if you want to move a copy of data out of Production for test purposes
 * Sanitising logs - re-write logs in-situ to remove PPI as an Infosec control
 * Data Loss Prevention - script it into your email server to sanitise outbound emails.
 Could definitley be done in Postfix without too many headaches